Many airlines require cabin staff to live within close proximity of a particular airport.

-Working as a flight attendant for a major airline is often perceived to be a glamorous and exciting job.
-The air cabin crew of a commercial airline are jointly responsible for the safety and comfort of its passengers.
+Working as a flight attendant for a major airline provides plenty of contact with people as well as opportunities to travel.
+The air cabin crew of a commercial airline share responsibility for the safety and comfort of its passengers.
 Duties include:

 - producing written flight reports after completing a journey.

-The role can be physically and emotionally demanding; there is a high degree of responsibility involved, and cabin crew are expected to deal with all passengers diplomatically – even when feeling the effects of travelling through time zones and spending extended periods of time on their feet.
+The role can be physically and emotionally demanding and there is a high degree of responsibility involved.
+Cabin crew are expected to deal with all passengers diplomatically – even when feeling the effects of travelling through time zones and spending extended periods of time on their feet.

-Many airlines require cabin staff to live within close proximity of a particular airport, and crew members may have to go away at short notice if on call.
+Many airlines require cabin staff to live within close proximity of a particular airport and crew members may have to go to work at short notice if on call.
 Working hours may involve long shifts and unsociable hours, and it may be necessary to work during public holidays.
-However, many cabin crew members enjoy the chance to interact with a wide range of people, and the opportunities to explore and enjoy global destinations are almost unparallelled.
+However, many cabin crew members enjoy the chance to interact with a wide range of people and the opportunities to explore and enjoy global destinations are almost unparalleled.

 Specialist recruitment agencies advertise roles on behalf of major commercial and budget airlines from across the globe.
-Providers of training courses often have close links to recruitment agencies and airlines, although completion of a training course does not automatically land a high-flying job (sorry).
+Providers of training courses often have close links to recruitment agencies and airlines, which can be helpful.

 Most airlines require cabin staff to complete a training course covering such things as safety procedures, legal/immigration issues and customer service upon entry to the organisation.
 A range of preliminary training courses are also available, which introduce students to skills and recruitment processes.
 Such courses often have useful links to major recruiters and can be an advantage, but do not guarantee entry to the profession.

-- The ability to remain calm in emergencies or when dealing with difficult passegers;
+- The ability to remain calm in emergencies or when dealing with difficult passengers

 - The ability to keep a cheery countenance when you've been on your feet a long time and you're out of your time zone.

 Employers often have physical requirements due to space restrictions within the galley; these may include minimum/maximum height requirements and proportionate bodyweight.
-Visible tattoos and piercings are strongly discouraged, and staff are required to look smart, often involving wearing a uniform.
+Staff are required to look smart, often wearing a uniform.